National Grid plan: 'We should earn £10 by turning everything off'

 "If we can get consumers to turn down their consumption [at peak times] we'll burn less of the expensive gas.
 It's not as dirty as coal, but we're supposed to be greening our system," he says.

 On Monday he cooked a fish pie and turned the oven off at 5pm.
 Then he switched off from the electricity grid entirely.
-He has a battery that can run lights and other low power appliances in his home.
+He has a battery that can run lights and other low-power appliances in his home.

 He expects there will be a lot more demand management in future and believes that will benefit everyone.